-The SAT Math portion requires strong prior knowledge going into the exam.
-Here, we cover all the essential formulas to prepare you for the SAT math section.
+The SAT Math portion requires solid knowledge before the exam.
+We cover all the essential formulas to prepare you for the SAT math section.

-The right track for understanding the SAT math formulas is to know which formulas aren’t provided in the SAT.
-You may recognize these formulas if you’ve taken all of your high school math classes.
+The right track for understanding the math formulas on the SAT is knowing which ones aren’t provided in the SAT.
+You may recognize these formulas if you’ve taken all your high school math classes.

 All SAT math formulas come from high school Geometry, so you should know them before taking the SAT.
 Expect to use them on the exam.
 While you won't need to memorize them all, you'll want to practice their applications as you prepare for the SAT.